aeraquena/posecade/README.md

 # Future Feature Ideas
 - MediaPipe integration to pose with camera
 - Three.js integration to display 3d bodies
-- Pose classification with Tensorflow so that people can train thier own poses
+- Pose classification with Tensorflow so that people can train their own poses

 ---